Mortgage Calculator with PMI & Taxes

 Total Out-of-Pocket

-Mortgage Payment Calculator: Understanding Your True Home Loan Cost in 2025
+Mortgage Calculator with PMI and Taxes: Your True Home Loan Cost in 2026

 This mortgage calculator goes beyond just principal and interest — it computes your all-in monthly payment including property tax, homeowners insurance, PMI (if applicable), HOA fees, and any other regular costs.
 For a $400,000 home with 20% down at 6.4% on a 30-year fixed rate mortgage, the P&I payment is approximately $2,005/month — but add a 1.2% property tax rate ($400/mo), $125/mo for insurance, and $278/mo for maintenance, and your true monthly cost is closer to $2,808.
 That's the number that matters for budgeting.
 Enter your extra payment amounts in the Extra Payments section to see exactly how many months you'd cut off the loan and how much total interest you'd save.
 Adding just $200/month extra to that same loan saves over $47,000 in interest and pays it off 5 years early.

 The 30-year fixed rate mortgage is the most popular home loan in the US, held by roughly 90% of mortgage borrowers (Freddie Mac data).
-As of mid-2025, 30-year conforming rates hover around 6.37–6.45% — well above the historic lows of 2020–2021, but still lower than the late 1970s peak above 18%.
-The 2025 conforming loan limit is $806,500 for most US counties (up from $766,550 in 2024), with higher limits in high-cost metros like San Francisco, New York City, and Honolulu.
+As of mid-2026, 30-year conforming rates hover around 6.37–6.45% — well above the historic lows of 2020–2021, but still lower than the late 1970s peak above 18%.
+The 2026 conforming loan limit is $832,750 for most US counties, with higher limits in high-cost metros like San Francisco, New York City, and Honolulu.
 For loans above the conforming limit, jumbo mortgage rates apply — typically 0.25%–0.5% higher than conforming rates, with stricter underwriting requirements.

 🏦